10 Best Kubernetes Monitoring Tools in 2024

 The Dashboard is a great tool that's free, easy to install, and part of the Kubernetes eco-system; however, it offers only a limited amount of features and is not a "dedicated" monitoring solution, meaning that a lot of work will remain on your shoulders.

-Main benefits of the Kubernetes Dashboard:
+Main benefits of Kubernetes Dashboard:

-• Simple, native application
+• Native application

-3. LogDNA
+3. Mezmo

-LogDNA parses major log line types on ingestion and offers Custom Parsing Templates.
+Mezmo parses major log line types on ingestion and offers Custom Parsing Templates.
 You can filter your logs based on app, host, or cluster, browse logs from any source instantly, and search through them with simple keywords, exclusion terms, chained expressions, and data ranges.
 Alerts are set off based on either Presence or Absence, or generate an alert from a saved View and report on them in PagerDuty, Slack, or with a custom Webhook.
-LogDNA also allows you to save views to access common Filters and Searches and share them.
+Mezmo also allows you to save views to access common Filters and Searches and share them.

-LogDNA is built on Elasticsearch, providing you with relatively fast and reliable indexing and filtering of your logs.
+Mezmo is built on Elasticsearch, providing you with relatively fast and reliable indexing and filtering of your logs.
 A web-based GUI handles filtering, logs grouping by source, and more.
 Visualization and custom dashboards are also available, and you can work with user-specific logs.
 Agentless log collection via Syslog and HTTP(s) with full-text search and visualizations are available.

-Main Benefits of LogDNA:
+Main benefits of Mezmo:

 • Pay-as-you-go pricing model

-• Well designed UI
+• Well-designed UI

 4. Sumo Logic